What is modern marketing?

 In a recent study from Moz.com, 67% of people said online reviews are “fairly, very, or absolutely important” to making purchasing decisions.

-This is huge.
-Facebook could be viewed as a monopoly.
+- 85% of Shopify Sales via Social Media Happen on Facebook – This is huge.
+Facebook is more or less, a monopoly.
 This social network dominates eCommerce sales generated on social media.
 Out of Snapchat, Twitter, Linked In, Instagram, and a host of others – a whopping 85% of social-media-driven sales on Shopify stores came through Facebook alone.
 This is also exclusive to B2C products, B2B doesn’t seem to do so well via social media.

 Consumers Don’t Want to Wear Their Favorite Brands Anymore